ssaring/sportstracker/sportstracker/docs/README.txt

 The SportsTracker installer packages contain an embedded Java SE Runtime Environment (JRE), a Java installation is not needed.
 Users of binary packages need to install a suited JDK before.
-The OpenJDK can be downloaded from: http://jdk.java.net/
+The OpenJDK can be downloaded e.g. from: https://adoptium.net/

 If you want to download exercise files from your heartrate monitor you might need one of the download tools listed above.